Improving Search Boxes with jQuery

 @Geert Thanks for posting!
 I kewn about that but as you said IE ruin our plans hehe… thanks for the comment indeed!

-Are you the creators of Kohana PHP?
+By the way Cool website for idoe studios Are you the creators of Kohana PHP?
 It looks great

 Thank you for this tutorial !
 Keep it up.